-compare the distributional impacts of retirement wealth and foreign wealth, the sum of augmented and foreign wealth.
+Figure 8 depicts the top one percent wealth share in Sweden between 1978 and 2005 using three different concepts of wealth: net marketable wealth, augmented wealth and, to be able to compare the distributional impacts of retirement wealth and foreign wealth, the sum of augmented and foreign wealth.
 Two findings stand out.
-First, adding retirement wealth generates a much lower level of concentration, which was expected.
+First, adding retirement wealth generates, as expected, a much lower level of concentration.
 Second, the increasing trend in wealth concentration found when adding foreign wealth to the top percentile is not affected by also considering retirement wealth.
 The trend in augmented wealth concentration follows the largely flat trend in marketable wealth concentration, whereas adding foreign wealth to augmented wealth (the dotted line in the figure) shows that the increasing trend remains unaffected.